 Fix issues with deleting a user

-Here are the most common issues people encounter:
+Here are the most common issues people encounter when deleting a user:

 You delete the user but their name continues appear in your global address book.
 This happens when a business is using Active Directory.
-You have to delete the users account from Active Directory.
-For instructions, see this TechNet article: Delete a User Account.
+You must delete the users account from Active Directory.
+For instructions, see Delete a User Account.

-Delete a User Account: use these instructions if your business uses Active Directory that is synchronizing with Azure AD.
-You can't do it through Office 365.
+Delete a User Account: Use these instructions if your business uses Active Directory that is synchronizing with Azure AD.
+You can't do it through Office 365. (article)